 In Figure 5.1 the assessment context, the safety strategy and the assessment basis form the starting points of a given stage of the development of the safety case.
 These basic elements were discussed in the previous chapters.
 An important additional element in the development of the safety case explicitly indicated in the MeSA flowchart is the existence of an adequate programme of scientific and design studies (leftmost box in Figure 5.1) to provide preliminary data in earlier stages and to resolve remaining safety-relevant issues in later stages.
-These studies include site characterisation, modelling and laboratory studies of key processes, natural analogue studies, design studies and demonstration of the system and provide direct input to the assessment basis.
+These studies include site characterisation, modelling and laboratory studies of key processes, natural analogue studies, design studies and demonstration of technologies.
+The results of this work contribute to the physical and operational optimisation of the system and provide direct input to the assessment basis.
 They also provide supporting evidence for the compilation of the safety case that complements quantitative analyses of radiological consequences from the safety assessment.